-Mount Kenya National Park is one of the most unique environments you will experience.
+Mt.
+Kenya National Park is one of the most unique environments you will experience.
 It is a UNESCO World Heritage Site and considered one of the most impressive landscapes in East Africa.
 Mount Kenya National Park is the second-highest mountain in East Africa and Africa after Mount Kilimanjaro in Tanzania.
 Mt.
 Kenya, the Kenya coast, Lake Nakuru, Masai Mara national parks and Kenya wildlife are some of the most popular tourist safari destinations in Kenya.
+In this post, I share with you an extensive guide on enjoying this beautiful mountain.

 Mt Kenya National Park has some impressive landscapes with rugged glacier summits, alpine moorlands and a diverse range of forests that show a variety of ecological places.